Forced to drop medical aid focuses on living without insurance.

 time for moderate exercise every single day.
 Whether it was a stroll in

-compost heap, daily exercise we believe is a non-negotiable.
+compost heap, daily movement we believe is a non-negotiable.

-The third came directly from a fascination with the longevity in the five Blue Zones of the world; where ten times as many people reach a hundred and vital old age is the norm.
-In all five, quite independently the people are gardeners, all growing and enjoying growing broad beans.
-They are horrid unless freshly picked and eaten young; they are the only source of significant amounts of L-dopa, the precursor of dopamine, a very important neurotransmitter; a deficiency causes serious neurodegenerative disease.
-You won’t find them in the shops.
+The third came directly from a fascination with the longevity in the five Blue Zones of the world; where ten-times as many people reach a hundred and vital old age is the norm.

 One of the immediate benefits was the discovery that greens at least twice a day permanently cured the stubborn constipation that had plagued me all my life.
-Eggs on a bed of spinach for breakfast may seem strange, but it has worked wonders.
-When you are forced to drop your medical aid then one focuses perhaps for the first time on prevention; always better than a cure.
+An egg on a bed of spinach for breakfast may seem strange but it has worked wonders.
+When you are forced to drop your medical aid then one focuses perhaps for the first-time on prevention; always better than a cure.

-And lastly from reading the scientific literature that it is refined carbohydrates, and not fat, that in the main raises blood glucose, causes obesity and diabetes, and inflames our joints, muscles and organs.
-Oddly, once the decision was made, eschewing everything made with sugar and cake flour proved easier than I thought.
-Even our raw honey we limit to three teaspoons a day.
+And lastly from reading the scientific literature that it is refined carbohydrates, and not fat that in the main raises blood-glucose, causes obesity and diabetes; and inflames our joints, muscles and organs.

 being forced to drop it need not necessarily be a disaster.
 In fact,

-welcomed and wholly embraced, what appears to be a very dark cloud could
+welcomed and wholly embraced, what appeared to be a very dark cloud could

-have a very silver lining.
+have a silver lining.
 It has saved us a huge amount of money, not to mention pain and sickness.

-Yes, it all takes time.
-Time we think well spent, less time probably than we would instead have spent consulting doctors and being indisposed.
-And maybe dead.
+Yes it all takes time.
+Hours we think well spent, less probably than we would instead have spent consulting doctors and being indisposed; and maybe dead.
 Having been forced to drop medical aid due to the dumb insurance company policy turned out to be a great blessing; but only because we enthusiastically embraced this new lifestyle.

 Forced to drop medical aid can be immensely beneficial if we happily embrace a different lifestyle.